Abhi-Sutar/GPU-Channel-Flow/README.md

 # GPU-Channel-Flow
-Recreate code from the CFDPython module by Prof. Lorena Barba for a 2D Channel flow solver and implement GPU acceleration for the Pressure Poisson Function.
+Recreated code from the CFDPython module by Prof. Lorena Barba for a 2D Channel flow solver and implement GPU acceleration for the Pressure Poisson Function.